-Note 8: Notes Payable
+Note 7: Notes Payable

-The Organization has a \$223,500 note payable that is due in June 2023.
-Monthly interest-only payments bear a rate of 4.75% until June 12, 2020, and 5% thereafter.
+The Organization has a \$223,500 note payable that is due in June 2023, but on June 12, 2023 the Organization extended this note to September 12, 2023 on the same terms while working on a longer extension.
+Monthly interest-only payments bear a rate of 5%.
 The proceeds were utilized to purchase the historic Tribune building, which is the collateral for the note payable.

-Note 9: Net Assets with Donor Restrictions
+Note 8: Net Assets with Donor Restrictions